Cloudmersive/Cloudmersive.APIClient.Java/docs/FilterApi.md

 # **filterDespeckle**
 > byte[] filterDespeckle(imageFile)

-Despeckle (remove point noise) from the image
+Despeckle to remove point noise from the image

 Remove point noise / despeckle the input image